This is the multi-page printable view of this section. Click here to print.

 iqn.1991-05.com.microsoft:iqn01

-Code Block.
-Initiator Port Address Edit
+Code block.
+Modify Initiator Port Address

-• Storage (target Portal) Set the address as a variable.
+• Set the Storage (target Portal) address as a variable.

 Color mode